 I must add a post script.
 After five years of the dreaded ‘writer’s block’, I finally awakened a barrage of creative ideas in early December of 2011.
 In January I found my stride.
 If you have been keeping up with my novels you will remember that the last Moran male was Mickey . . . and Mickey became a Catholic priest.
 My drought had much to do with my new protagonist.
 In my imagination I met a likable guy named Brian Slade.
 Brian was a ‘doppelganger’–a German paranormal psych concept that refers to a double of another person (a ghost walker).
-So, with my priest Mickey in Duluth and down-and-out Brian in St. Paul, I had both characters and settings.
+So, with my priest Mickey in Duluth and down-and-out Brian in St. Paul, I had both characters and settings fixed.
 From there came the magic of creativity.
-What started to be a doppleganger story soon became something much more complex.
-I’ve titled the new novel A Passage of Redemption and dedicated it to a dear friend, Colin Isaacson.
+What started to be a doppelganger story soon became something much more complex.
+I’ve titled the new novel A PASSAGE OF REDEMPTION and dedicated it to a dear friend, Colin Isaacson.

 P.S.
 August 2013.
 I so enjoyed Father Mickey that I had to continue with his escapades.
 Who could ever believe that a priest’s life had to be a regimented routine of Sunday masses, weekend baptisms, and marriage ceremonies . . . the stuff of a spiritual but often boring lifestyle.
-Wrong!
-In a novel to be published in October, ‘The Sons of Marella Windsong’ will arrive at your local bookstore.
-Its fun and fast-pased and full of colorful characters–some fictitious and some real.
+THE SONS OF MARELLA WINDSONG was published the next year.
+Its fun and fast-paced and full of colorful characters–some fictitious and some real.
 I’ve had a baseball element in every story I’ve told . . . but in my new novel America’s sport is a major subplot.
 And the Minnesota Twins, my beleaguered home team, are cleverly knit into the fabric of the story.
-More details of the new book will be posted on this website in September.
-(As with ‘A Passage of Redemption’ I intend to make ‘The Sons of Marella Windsong available to Kindle and Nook readers.)